Drystan-Furor/food/README.md

 2. Generate, download, locate, unzip and open the project in your IDE
 3. Go to src/main/java/""PROJECT FOLDER NAME"/java-class
 4. click run to test your package in Spring Boot
+5. check your POM.XML for dependencies

+---
+## Step-by-step
+1. Make a controller package.